Delhi's rebel gym goers risk virus to pump iron

 In one cramped gym in a crowded Delhi backstreet, around 20 people are waiting for a turn on one of the 10 machines.

-"There is fear because every action or government circular comes down to how good the police are," says the owner, who gives only his first name, Rajeev.
+"There is fear because every action or government circular comes down to how good the police are," said the owner, who wanted to be known only as Rajeev.
 "It is also a matter of our livelihood."

-Mr Rajeev says that shortly after he opened his gym in 2016, the government cancelled more than 80 percent of bank notes to counter the black economy.
+Rajeev says that shortly after he opened his gym in 2016, the government cancelled more than 80 per cent of bank notes to counter the black economy.
 That badly hit businesses, as did a new national sales tax introduced in 2018.

 "So we have been under the hammer and now cannot afford to shut down," he said.